RogerSiqueiraDeMoraes/CS50/README.md

 ## 📖 About This Repository
 This repository documents my progress through Harvard's CS50x course.
-It serves as both a learning archive and technical portfolio, demonstrating growth from basic programming concepts to full-stack development.

 ## 🛠 Technologies & Concepts Covered
 - **Languages:** C, Python, SQL, JavaScript, HTML/CSS